-A therapist, or psychotherapist, is a licensed mental health professionals who specialize in helping clients develop better cognitive and emotional skills, reduce symptoms of mental illness and cope with various life challenges to improve their lives.
+Therapists, or psychotherapists, are licensed mental health professionals who specialize in helping clients develop better cognitive and emotional skills, reduce symptoms of mental illness, and cope with various life challenges to improve their lives.
 But that’s only the beginning of what it means to be a psychotherapist.
-To completely understand the definition of a therapist, you need to learn much more.
+To completely understand what a therapist does, it’s important to understand various therapeutic approaches, licensure, and titles.

 This article breaks down every part of what therapists are and what they do.
-Keep reading if you’re interested in working with a therapist, becoming one or simply learning about an interesting profession.
+Keep reading if you’re interested in working with a therapist, becoming one, or simply learning about the profession.

 How Therapists Define What They Are and What They Do

 To better understand what a therapist is, we asked the titular question of this article to several therapists in and outside of the Talkspace network.
-Each answer is at least a little different.
-Together they paint a picture of what a therapist is.
+Each answer was a little different, but together they paint a picture of what a therapist is.
 Here are some of the answers:

 “A therapist serves as an authentic, genuine, empathic individual who is unbiased, supportive, and, can provide objective, nonjudgemental guidance, assisting clients with desired changes as well as achieving their maximum self.” – Kate Denihan, Talkspace Therapist